chamik/fuck-ts/README.md

 We live in a liberal world where one has the freedom to store whatever data they want in a variable, but the all-powerful lizards at Microsoft decided we aren't oppressed enough and introduced **TypeScript**, reciting *safety* and *predictability* as justifications for this tyrany.

 I say fuck to that.
 I want to mutate the type of my variables.
-I want to spend 2 hours finding a bug that could have been easily avoided.
-I want my data to be free of the hellish type-scape.
+I want to spend two hours finding a bug that could have easily been avoided.
+I want my data to be free of this hellish type-scape.

 ### Requirements